How to get a new job

 They’ll want to know why you want to work for them, what you’ll bring to the position and why they should hire you.
 If you don’t know the answer to these questions then you won’t get the job.

-The Sales Funnel to you getting a new job is basically four stages:
+The Sales Funnel to you getting a new job is basically five stages:

-- Your Covering Letter makes the recruiter read your CV
+- Your Covering Letter is so good the recruiter bothers to read your CV

-- The skills and abilities on your CV match what the recruiter wants and you’re called in for an interview
+- The skills and abilities in the rest of your CV match what the recruiter wants and they call you for interview

 - The interview is amazing because you did your homework and they offer you the job

 So cut out anything that doesn’t enhance your application and earn its place, focus on getting each stage right, and do your research because you’ll stand a much chance of getting the job of your dreams.
-Also sign up my free 4-day guide to getting a new job in the sidebar as it comes with really detailed advice and templates covering each stage.
-And if you’re struggling with your CV then get me to write it instead!
+I have a detailed guide on exactly how to do that here.